syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 The child controls can be added to the layout by simply adding it to the form since the form is its container control.

-1) The main panel can be added to the layout by simply adding it to the form since the form is its container control.
+1. Add the main panel to layout by simply adding it to the form since the form is its container control.

 {% tabs %}
 {% highlight c# %}